 5. Refinance Your Home and Use Home Equity

 If you own a home with equity, you may be able to borrow from it.
+Home equity loans are typically offered by a traditional lender such as a bank or credit union.
 Home equity loans are second mortgage loans on a property.
 They may have lower interest rates than other financing options.

 - Pro: Lower interest rates